stepherg/bbfdm/docs/apis/uci/bbfd.md

                                             <div class="td_row_even">5</div>
                                         </td>
                                         <td class="td_row_even">
-                                            <div class="td_row_even">The time period in seconds after which bbfd will refresh the datamodel instances in a periodic manner.
+                                            <div class="td_row_even">The time period in seconds after which bbfdmd will refresh the datamodel instances in a periodic manner.
 If configured to '0' then instance updater will be disabled.
 If not configured at all then after every 5 seconds datamodel instances will be refreshed.</div>
                                         </td>
                                     </tr>
                                 </tbody>